rhjhunt/ansible-dev-workshop/controller/README.md

-# Migrating a Custom Python Virtual Environment to a Execution Environment
+# Migrating a custom Python virtual environment to a execution environment

-If you are using custom python virtual environments in Red Hat Ansible Tower you will want to migrate those to an execution environment that can be used in Ansible Automation Platform.
+If you are have custom Python virtual environments in Red Hat Ansible Tower you will want to migrate those to an execution environment to use in Ansible Automation Platform.

-From your Red Hat Ansible Tower server you can list your custom virtual environemnts and export the infomation on the python modules installed.
+From your Red Hat Ansible Tower server you can list your custom virtual environments and export the information about the Python modules installed.
 Which you can then use in the _requirements.txt_ file in building the new execution environment.

 ```console